Hamilton, Georgia

 Hamilton is a city in, and the county seat of Harris County, Georgia, United States.
-It is part of the Columbus, Georgia-Alabama Metropolitan Statistical Area.
+It is part of the Columbus, Georgia-Alabama metropolitan statistical area.
 The population was 1,680 at the 2020 census, up from 307 at the 2000 census.
-As of 2020 the population had risen to an estimated 1780.

 History

 Hamilton was founded in 1827 as seat of the newly formed Harris County.
 It was incorporated as a town in 1828 and as a city in 1903.

-The city was named for U.S. Secretary of the Navy and governor of South Carolina Paul Hamilton (1762-1816).
+The city was named for U.S. Secretary of the Navy and governor of South Carolina Paul Hamilton (1762–1816).

-The January, 1912 alleged lynching of a black woman and three black men in Hamilton attracted national attention from the press and widespread outrage.
-Dusky Crutchfield, Eugene Harrington, Burrell Hardaway, and Johnnie Moore had been held for questioning in the murder of a white landowner.
-They had never even been arrested.
-Some people took them outside town, then allegedly hanged and shot them.
-While some families tried to build walls of silence around the murders, the effects of these crimes were long-lasting.
+In 1912, a black woman and three black men in Hamilton were lynched while being held for questioning in the murder of a white landowner.
 Coverage by local newspapers at the time suggested the four were guilty.
-The Montgomery Advertiser did not even report their names correctly.

-In January, 2021, The City of Hamilton fired Police Chief Gene Allmond and Another Patrol Officer for racial remarks discovered on Police Body Camera.
-Months of National Media Coverage followed for the City.

-In April, 2021, after an extensive search for a new Police Chief, City Officials appointed Eric Weiss as Chief of Police.